 Public speaking though is not a threat to your existence, it is not hard-wired.
 It won’t kill you, unlike the sabre tooth tiger, despite your feeling that it might.
 We have learned to be afraid of public speaking.
 It is an acquired by usually a combination of many factors around operant conditioning.
 The hippocampus is the source of conscious recollection and it moderates the output of the amygdala.
 The way to help overcome fear therefore is to learn not to be afraid, to go through the problem, live and learn that we won’t die.
 The majority of excellent speakers do not show fear on stage.
 Trust me, they feel it but their hippocampus is moderating the output.
 Do you want to know the secret?
 Practise.

-Practising a talk and practising effectively involves evoking that fear by doing the performance in as real a manner as possible.
-Simply reading it out from a laptop is not the same and does not work to reduce the fear of public speaking.
+Practising a talk and practising effectively involves evoking that fear by doing the performance in as real a way as possible.
+Simply reading it out from a laptop is not the same and does not work to cut the fear of public speaking.
 Delivering under pressure and not dying allows the presenter to experience some of the fear but also to learn that the task is possible.
 This is retained in the hippocampus and then, as each delivery is more and more successful, the extreme fear is moderated and the output of the amygdala is reduced.
-For most presenters their fear is of delivery rather than actually being afraid of the audience themselves.
-Great speakers still have a raised heart rate, they are focussed and alert but this is channelled into their delivery.
+For most presenters, their fear is of delivery and not actually being afraid of the audience themselves.
+Great speakers still have a raised heart rate, they are focused and alert but this is channelled into their delivery.
 Practise may not make perfect but it will definitely make you better.

 The audience truly is on the side of the presenter.
-Even if you have to repeat this to yourself frequently, it is the case.
-The sabre toothed tiger is not present.
-The amygdala will fire off but good preparation and practise will allow conscious recollection of effective delivery and reduce the effect of stress.
+Even if you have to repeat this to yourself often, it is the case.
+The sabre-toothed tiger is not present.
+The amygdala will fire off but good preparation and practise will allow conscious recollection of effective delivery and cut the effect of stress.
 Many people are afraid of public speaking. it doesn’t have to be that way.